CreativeZoller/RateCalc-Freelance/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

+For initializing Husky properly, run the following command: `npm run prepare`

+Since the project uses Husky to ensure some hooks are used properly, it is recommended to use the following commands after npm package installations are done:

+    ```
+    git config core.hooksPath .husky
+    find .git/hooks -type l -exec rm {} \;
+    find .husky -type f -exec ln -sf ../../{} .git/hooks/ \;
+    ```

 ## Usage

 > Todo